f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 Acting as Paul, you will test the template imported in the previous section by actually deploying it to provide an HTTP proxy for the PyGoat application.
 The PyGoat application has already been installed on the workloads server for you.

-   You will see the Config Template Created message, and see the newly imported base template on the Templates page.

-   Note: The newly imported base template will show a State of Draft.
-This simply means that the template can be edited in NIM's template editor.
-As the template author, you can mark a         template as Ready for Use to prevent it from being unintentionally modified.

 **Application 1 - Basic Proxy for Juice Shop**

 1. In a new Firefox tab, enter **nginx.f5demos.com**, which is the hostname of the NGINX server.